Visit King Johns Castle in Limerick

 The site is operated by Shannon Heritage who managed and own a number of tourist sites and attractions.
-There were 7.4 million euros spend on revamp of the Castle and visitor centre a few years back and this added to the visitor experience.
-The aim of the redevelopment was to improve the visitor experience and attract more visitor to the site.
+There were 7.4 million euros spent on revamp of the Castle and visitor centre a few years back and this added to the visitor experience.
+The aim of the redevelopment was to improve the visitor experience and attract more visitors to the site.

 Ticket prices for Visitor Centre

 |Child 0 to 3 years old||0.00 Free|